PereiraJames/UnderbellyBlitz/README.md

 The main structure of the game is deployed but improvements and additional features are still being added.

+For online multiplayer (Still Work in Progress), I am using FizzSteamworks to connect to the Steam API to allow Steam to host the server.

 ## Installation:

 Install Game - {}

 Run the "CardGame.exe" file.

-Due it has only been set-up as a local host multiplayer game, you will need to open two windows of the game to play.
+Currently it has only been set-up as a local host multiplayer game, you will need to open two windows of the game to play.
 Essentially playing both sides of the game.
 Implementation of online multiplayer in the works.

+# For LocalHosting
+You will need to open two windows of the game to play.
+Essentially playing on both sides of the game.

+# For SteamHosting
+**Note that this is slightly buggy**
+Click the "Steam Host" button, and have 1 of the 2 participating players click host.
+Have the second player join the game through a Steam invite or "Join The Game" function that steam provides.

 ## How To Play:
 Each Player will connect to the same Server.
 Meaning one player will need to Host, whilst the second joins them.